snufflo/randsteg/README.md

 #### Procedure: bits extraction
 Randsteg will:
-1. authenticate user via masterkey
+1. authenticate user via PBKDF2 hashed masterkey
 2. try to decrypt coordinates from log file
-3. extract least significant bits of the pixels from given filepath to png according to decrypted coordinates
+3. extract LSB of pixels from given png according to decrypted coordinates
 4. combine extracted bits and reproduce the encrypted password
-5. decrypt password with masterkey
+5. decrypt password with PBKDF2 hashed masterkey